Saujanya0910/collaborative-realtime-editor/README.md

 ## Technologies
 - Frontend
   - React.js
+  - Ant Design UI
   - Vite
 - Backend
   - Node.js
   - Express.js
   - Socket.io
+  - Judge0 CE API (for code compilation and execution) (refer to the [Judge0 CE API](https://rapidapi.com/judge0-official/api/judge0-ce))

 ## Installation
 The repository is a mono-repo, hence, it contains two directories, *frontend*, and *backend*.
-The *frontend* directory contains the code for the frontend of the app, and the backend directory contains the code for the backend of the app.
+The *frontend* directory contains the code for the frontend of the app, and the *backend* directory contains the code for the backend of the app.

 ```bash
 # Clone the repository